Frequently Asked Questions

 When you earn your Ohio State degree online, you receive the same Ohio State University diploma as on-campus students.
 There will be no online distinction on your diploma.

 Each Ohio State Online Program is unique and have their own timelines for completion.
 This also varies based on how many credits you choose to take each semester.

 For more information or to estimate how long it will take to complete your degree, visit your program's website.

-As long as your approved by your college, all Ohio State Online Programs students are welcome to attend their graduation ceremony on campus in Columbus.
+As long as your approved by your college, all students enrolled in an online program at Ohio State are welcome to attend their graduation ceremony on campus in Columbus.

-In order to be eligible, must apply for graduation.
+In order to be eligible, you must apply for graduation.
 This application and approval process takes place through your college.

 For more details on graduation and to download the graduate school graduation application, click here.

 You will recieve your Ohio State degree by mail, or at the ceremony if you decide to attend.

-After graduation you will become an alumnus of The Ohio State University and strongly encouraged to join the Ohio State Alumni Association, a network with millions of other Buckeye graduates.
+After graduation you will become an alumnus of The Ohio State University and are strongly encouraged to join the Ohio State Alumni Association, a network with millions of other Buckeye graduates.